RobC30/COVID-Risk-Analysis/README.md

 - Tableau

 ## __Data Cleaning__
 Our raw dataset contained __151,776 rows x 67 columns__.
-Initial findings on dataset suggest that 'date' column was not the correct datatype, it had to be converted by using __pd.datetime__.
-Null values and less populated features had to be dropped to ensure our model's efficiency & accuracy.
-Ultimately, our cleaned dataset contained __40,877 rows x 26 columns.__ Below are the detailed steps taken in cleaning our dataset.
+Initial findings on the dataset suggest that 'date' column was not the correct datatype, and it had to be converted using __pd.datetime__.
+Null values and less populated features had to be dropped to ensure the model's efficiency & accuracy.
+Ultimately, the cleaned dataset contained __40,877 rows x 26 columns.__ Below are the detailed steps taken in cleaning the dataset.

 1. Remove all iso codes starting with OWID because they are aggregated rows not counted rows
 2. Dropping all columns that start with excess because they are mostly null columns